hardening/echoChannel/README.md

-# Server-side echo channel
+# Sample server-side RDP channels

+This project contain various channel implementation, mainly for testing purpose against FreeRDP, but it can also be used to develop your own server-side channels.

-This is an implementation of the RDP ECHO channel.
-It has some neat options to test dynamic and static channels, sending a given amount of packet and then close the channel.
+echoChannel is an implementation of the RDP ECHO channel.
+It has some neat options for sending a given amount of packet and then close the channel.

 ## Build